Functional Hormone Solutions

 Women, especially with adrenal dysfunction, often have a “spare tyre,” or what we call abdominal fat.
 This happens for several reasons.
 Under normal circumstances, when we haven’t eaten for a while, our blood sugar (glucose) drops and the brain sends a message to the adrenals to release cortisol.
 This cortisol mobilises glucose (via glycogen in the liver), amino acids (primarily from muscles), and fat (from fat cells).
 This prevents hypoglycaemia (low blood sugar) keeping your brain and body fuelled with energy in the absence of food.
 So cortisol maintains glucose levels in the blood, while insulin helps usher glucose into the cells.

 When we have long-term stress, cortisol and insulin remain high in the blood, and the extra glucose that isn’t needed for energy gets stored in the form of fat - primarily abdominal fat.
 And sadly, abdominal fat doesn’t just “sit there” doing nothing; it’s almost as if this fat is, itself, an endocrine organ that reacts to the stress response, spurring still more abdominal fat deposition because it hosts and releases inflammatory and appetite disruptor messengers itself.
 So the cycle continues unless we take steps to heal the metabolic imbalance.
-A good place to start with a lot of weight management and loss is with the adrenal glands.
+A good place to start with a lot of weight management and loss is the brain and HP response.

 Insulin resistance and blood sugar control